amylour/irish_wildlife_matchup/README.md

 ### **Primary Goal**

-Irish Wildlife MatchUp is an online memory card game styled with my own artwork of Irish animals.
+Irish Wildlife MatchUp is an online memory card game styled with my artwork of Irish animals.
 It is suitable for all ages.
-The game aims to provide a fun, memory-enhancing experience which will relax the user through it's nature soundtrack and visual design.
+The game aims to provide a fun, memory-enhancing experience which will relax the user through its nature soundtrack and visual design.
 The game has a Light/Dark mode with the design changing to reflect this.
 An audio track of nature plays with an option for the user to mute/unmute the sounds.

 ### **Visitor Goals**

 Irish Wildlife MatchUp has been designed to be easily accessible and fun for all ages.
-It is a grid style card game that allows the user to flip two cards at a time in order to match them; testing their memory skills.
-The combination of artwork and nature sounds seek to bring the user into the wild environment as they play the game.
+It is a grid-style card game that allows the user to flip two cards at a time in order to match them; testing their memory skills.
+The combination of artwork and nature sounds seeks to bring the user into the wild environment as they play the game.
 Design and styling will be responsive to different media screen sizes and the user will have control over the aesthetic and the sounds played.
 A timer and moves counter will inform the user of their progress.

-### **First Time Visitor**
+### **First-Time Visitor**

-  - As a first time user, I want to know the rules of the game.
+  - As a first-time user, I want to know the rules of the game.
-  - As a first time user, I want to choose when to start the game.
+  - As a first-time user, I want to choose when to start the game.
-  - As a first time user, I want to have the choice of a Light/Dark mode.
+  - As a first-time user, I want to have the choice of a Light/Dark mode.
-  - As a first time user, I want to control any audio playing.
+  - As a first-time user, I want to control any audio playing.
-  - As a first time user, I want a visually pleasing experience.
+  - As a first-time user, I want a visually pleasing experience.
-  - As a first time user, I want a friendly, challenging play experience.
+  - As a first-time user, I want a friendly, challenging play experience.
-  - As a first time user, I want to compare my progress game to game.
+  - As a first-time user, I want to compare my progress game to game.
-  - As a first time user, I want positive feedback when I complete the game.
+  - As a first-time user, I want positive feedback when I complete the game.

 ### **Returning Visitor**

   - As a returning user, I want to be able to personalise my gameboard.
-  - As a returning user, I want to be able to configure my gamescreen and experience.
+  - As a returning user, I want to be able to configure my game screen and experience.
   - As a returning visitor, I want to be able to play the game on different devices.
-  - As a returning visitor, I want to be able to reset the gamescreen quickly if I share it with another user for their try.
+  - As a returning visitor, I want to be able to reset the game screen quickly if I share it with another user for their try.

 <br>